 4 Say unto wisdom, Thou art my sister; and call understanding thy kinswoman:

-5 That they may keep thee from the strange woman, from the stranger which flattereth with her words.
+5 That they may keep thee from the strange woman, from the stranger which flattereth with her words.6 For at the window of my house I looked through my casement,

 7 And beheld among the simple ones, I discerned among the youths, a young man void of understanding,